Turtl3e/Turtl3BurgerGame/README.md

 # Turtl3BurgerGame
 Javascript game i created a while ago.
+Note that game works only on google chrome and it isn't fully responsive.
 I'm aware that code needs total refactor but i do not have time now.

 Game demo:
 ![Turtl3 Burger Game Demo](demo/demo.gif)